 Creator: Tim Sweeney

 Description: Super ZZT is Tim Sweeney's official sequel to ZZT.
 It features a larger scrolling playfield, direct access to the entire 16 color palette, increased limitations with flags and a custom counter, and a variety of new built in enemies and terrain.
 However, its editor was originally kept hidden and tends to be buggy.
 In order to be able to access the editor, the program must be launched as "SUPERZ.EXE /e".
-Super ZZT games are hosted on z2, best accessed through the advanced search option.
+Super ZZT worlds can most easily be acquired from the dedicated Super ZZT Specialty Archive

 Creators: Alexis Janson, Charles Goetzman, Kevin Vance, Colin Branch, Benjamin Anderson, Gilead Kutnick, Alistair Strachan, Alice Rowan, and others

 Description: MegaZeux, abbreviated as MZX, is by far the most successful clone of ZZT, with its own still active community, as well as ongoing development of the program itself.
 It features significant improvements over ZZT's static text mode graphics and colors.
 MegaZeux boasts a far more powerful scripting language known as Robotic, and natively runs on modern computers on all major operating systems.
 For those interested in MegaZeux worlds, you'll want to visit the MegaZeux community's own archive: DigitalMZX.

 Creators: Jacob Hammond